 Semen Analysis: The semen sample is used to determine the fertility of male.
 This requires a masturbation specimen, collected in a sterile container provided by the laboratory.

-Morphology: Sperm appearance, its structural examination is not done by most of the labs, but we are doing it in our Centre.
+Morphology: Sperm appearance, its structural examination is not done by most of the labs, but we are doing it in our Motherhood fertility Centre, one of the best male fertility clinics in Hyderabad.
 It is the best predictor for sperm function.
-Even if a semen analysis has been done else where, we may request a repeat test in our lab.
+Even if a semen analysis has been done elsewhere, we may request a repeat test in our lab.